ponrawee/ssg/README.md

 - Individual character features (each of the characters surrounding a potential boundary within the window of size 3)

 ## Performance
-The following table shows the performance of the current best model as compared to other models.
-The test set is from the same corpus and is roughly 780000 characters (excluding syllable and sentence delimiters).
+The following table shows the performance of the current best model and compares it against other models.
+The test set is from the same corpus and is roughly 780,000 characters long (excluding syllable and sentence delimiters).

 | Model  | Features                   | Window Size                       | F1 (SL) | Precision (SL) | Recall (SL) | F1 (CL) | Precision (CL) | Recall (CL) |
 |--------|----------------------------|-----------------------------------|---------|----------------|-------------|---------|---------------|-------------|